joemoose/dungeoneers.d20/docs/spells.md

 1. Declare how much anima you’ll use when casting the spell, up to the maximum number remaining in the tablet.

+2. If you attempt to cast a spell while hurried or under stress, such as casting while being attacked, the GM may require that you first make a WIL save.
+Otherwise, success is automatic.

-2. Roll as many **d6** equal to the number of animas used.
+3. If successfully cast, roll as many **d6** equal to the number of animas used.
 Mark off one anima from the tablet for each **1 or 2** rolled.

-3. The spell produces an effect that varies depending on the number of dice rolled and the sum of the dice.
+4. The spell produces an effect that varies depending on the number of dice rolled and the sum of the dice.
 See the following “Spell List” for the effects.

 ## Miscasting a Spell

 Whenever you roll one or more **1s** when casting a spell, the spell parasitically drains your character’s own anima and mental energies.
-For each 1 rolled, in addition to using up an anima from the tablet, the caster takes **d6** damage to either their INT or WIL and must then roll an attribute save to avoid Critical Damage.
+For each 1 rolled, in addition to using up an anima from the tablet, you take **d6** damage to either your INT or WIL (your choice) and must then roll an attribute save to avoid Critical Damage.

 The spell still manifests, though at a cost to the caster.